sav-che/TL-2/Authors/Arechavaleta y Balpardo, José {std. Arechav.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/item/103858#page/164/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 152](https://www.biodiversitylibrary.org/page/33264879) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Arechavaleta y Balpardo, José {std.
 Arechav.}|first entry]] for this author

 ### Author

 \* Arechavaleta y Balpardo, José (1838-1912), Spanish born botanist, emigrated to Uruguay in 1852, practicing pharmacist at Montevideo 1852-1873, from 1862 titular professor of pharmacy at the University of Montevideo, regular professor at the Faculty of Medicine I.c.
-1873, founded an institute of experimental hygiene, assistant director of the Museo nacional of Montevideo from 1890, director of the Natural history museum 1911-1912. (*Arechav.*).
+1873, founded an institute of experimental hygiene, assistant director of the Museo nacional of Montevideo from 1890, director of the Natural history museum 1911-1912.
+**Abbreviated name**: *Arechav.*

 #### Herbarium and types